LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 You may think "why would I bother to use this extension when I already have a Postman".
 The Postman is a complete platform for API testing and development so it has many more features than this extension.
 However, this VSCode: Thunder Client extension lets developers who are using this editor do a quick REST API test call such as test various API query parameters, test new Service URL, or test different credentials *in the same tool that they are developing the application* with the simple GUI interface.
 Developers do not need to switch a tool or write a script for a quick REST API query test anymore.

 This extension helps RDP APIs developers (either who use the REST API directly or [RDP Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) with Visual Studio Code to implement application a smooth and seamless workflow.

+*Note*: The another VS Code REST API extension that I recommend is the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for those who love to write simple scripts to test the HTTP REST APIs.
+Please see more detail about the REST Client extension on [this article](https://medium.com/refinitiv-developer-community/how-to-test-rest-api-with-visual-studio-code-rest-client-extensions-9f2e061d0299).

 ## <a id="references"></a>References
 For further details, please check out the following resources: